 To apply for DEEP, contact us at [email protected]

-Schools participating in DEEP can also nominate a select number of students to sit an ICAS assessment.
+Schools participating in DEEP can also nominate up to 10 students to sit an ICAS assessment.
 If you have students who would like to participate in ICAS, contact us to discuss your requirements.

 Schools participating in DEEP are subject to Janison’s Terms and Conditions.